indugolla8/C-language-practice/README.md

-# C-language-practice
-My C programming practice programs
+In this respository i have kept all my practice programs in c-language.